symbiotic-engineering/OpenFLASH/README.md

 # OpenFLASH ⚡️
 Open-source Flexible Library for Analytical and Semi-analytical Hydrodynamics

-matlab: see `hydro/matlab/run_MEEM.m` for the symbolic and numeric code, see `test/matlab/` for some scripts to get results.

-python: see `package/src/` for some helper functions.

-`test/time_comparison` for time comparisons of BEM (Capytaine), and `dev/` for various matlab experiments.

-## About The Open-Flash Project
+## About The OpenFLASH Project

-The Open-Flash project is a Python package designed for solving boundary value problems using eigenfunction expansion methods.
+The OpenFLASH project is a Python package designed for solving boundary value problems using eigenfunction expansion methods.
 It provides a modular framework for defining complex geometries, setting up multi-domain problems, performing numerical computations, and analyzing results, particularly in fields like fluid dynamics.

 When referencing this work, please reference our `docs/citations.rst`